cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 Terminology
 -----------

- - "resources" are concepual objects represented by the system.
+ - "resources" are concepual objects represented by the system - any information that can be named is a resource.
  - "state" is data held by or associated with resources
  - "representations" are information in state with a specific encoding
  - "methods" are invoked to transfer or mutate state.
  - an "identifier" is a URL or URI which uniquely and usually globally references a resource.

-REST defines the use of the HTTP protocol and HTTP methods to implement the standard REST methods.

- - GET retrieves the state of a specific resource,
- - PUT creates or replaces the state of a specific resource,
- - POST passes information to a resource to use at it sees fit,
- - DELETE removes resources.

 More information on REST can be found in abundance in Wikipedia and other readily-available resources.